keithalewis/math/sum.md

 > _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.

-The valuation operator is determined by _deflators_: positive measures that only depend on the information available at each trading time.
+The not generally uinque valuation operators are determined by _deflators_: positive measures that depend only on the information available at each trading time.
 Ross's theory applies to all instruments, not just a bond, stock, and option that Black and Scholes [@BlaSch1973] and Merton [@Mer1973] considered.
 His insight was to realize option valuation had nothing to do with probability and used the Hahn-Banach theorem to show prices are constrained by the geometry determined by cash flows.

 The Achilles Heel of the Black-Scholes/Merton model is that it assumes continuous-time trading.
 This leads to infeasible trading strategies and obviously incorrect valuations.
-The doubling strategy pointed out by Harrison and Kreps [HarKre1979] is impossible to carry out.
+The doubling strategy pointed out by Harrison and Kreps [@HarKre1979] is impossible to carry out, as [Zeno](https://plato.stanford.edu/entries/zeno-elea/) pointed out over two millenia ago.
 According to the B-S/M theory the value of a barrier option that knocks in the $n$-th time the barrier is hit is the same for all $n$.
 If Brownian motion hits $a$ at time $\tau$ then it hits $a$ infinitely often in the interval $[\tau, \tau + \epsilon]$ for any $\epsilon > 0$ since Brownian motion has unbounded variation on any finite interval.
 See [@KarShr1991] Section 3.2.

+A derivative instrument is a contract.
+The seller is obligated to to pay and receive cash flows specified in the contract the buyer agrees to.
-The fundamental problem every trader faces the first day on the job is when and how many market instruments to buy in order to manage risk.
+The fundamental problem every sell side trader faces the first day on the job is when and how many market instruments to buy in order to manage risk.

 This note provides a simple universal model that provides a foundation for making advances on this important and poorly understood problem.